TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 # MIDI 1.0 Messages Demystified

-The resources in this repo untangle the essentials of the MIDI 1.0 standard for the beginner musician or aspiring instrument maker.
+The resources in this repo untangle the essentials of the MIDI 1.0 standard for beginner musicians and aspiring instrument makers.

-The mental model is that of a musician and producer.
-We use MIDI to play and to write music.
-To us, it’s a real-time notation language of the score and the interpretation, rooted in music theory, understandable to both Human and machine.
+The mental model is that of a musician-producer who uses MIDI to play and write music.
+To my peers and me, it’s a real-time notation language of the score and its interpretation, rooted in music theory, intelligible to both humans and machines.

 I encourage developers to approach MIDI with this mindset if they want to avoid writing wonky programs that are hostile to musical practice and culture.